-A three-step procedure is used to process the images.
-First, a projective transformation 'unwraps' the raw images from the top, bottom and front of the beam to the known physical coordinates.
+The first processing step applies a projective transformation to 'unwrap' the raw images from the top, bottom and front of the beam to the known physical coordinates.
 The projective transform is defined from four points manually identified on each face in the reference image.
-Second, a correction is applied for small misalignments due to vibrations by tracking the speckle pattern on all sides of the beam via a rigid image registration algorithm (Matlab imregister).
-Third, the speckle pattern is separated from the PSP signal and filled.
-A simple threshold of 30% of the mean reference image intensity is used to create a mask and the masked regions are filled using a Laplacian inpainting algorithm (Matlab regionfill).
+The second step corrects for small misalignments due to vibrations.
+The speckle pattern on all sides of the beam is utilized to allow a rigid image registration algorithm to be used for the alignment (Matlab imregister).
+The last step is to separate the speckle pattern from the PSP signal and fill in the speckle pattern.
+A simple threshold of 30% of the mean reference image intensity is used to create a mask.
+Following this, the masked regions are filled using a Laplacian inpainting algorithm (Matlab regionfill).
 An example of processed PSP images resulting from this three-step process is given in Fig. 4b.
-Additional details on this process can be found in Lynch et al. [26].
+Additional details on the PSP processing and image registration can be found in Lynch et al. [26].